petrosdawit/slack_bot/README.md

 # slack_bot
 first attempt at a slack bot using the python-slackclient

 The only files that have my code is the donate_bot.py which can be found in the donate_bot folder.
 You only need to reference this file if you understand how the python-slackclient works.
-I needed the rest of the files b/c this bot is being ran on the python-slackclient.
 If you want to review the python-slackclient, check out this https://github.com/slackhq/python-slackclient.

 In my code, I export the slack_bot_token and bot_user id.
 You will have to extract that info from slack when you first create the bot.
 Once a bot is created, you can get its BOT_ID by running the tester users.list method from api.slack.com.
 Make sure to copy those values and type in your terminal, export SLACK_BOT_TOKEN='(slack bot token)' and type export BOT_ID='(your bot id)'.
 Also, you need to run source donate_bot/bin/activate in bash to get the donate_bot activated.
 Once you have this set up, all you need to do is integrate the bot into your slack team and channels and then run the donate_bot.py in the donate_bot folder in your terminal.